1. Abraham

 “Let us raise a standard to which the wise and honest can repair; the rest is in the hands of God.”

 Undeniably, Washington has to be one of the most glazed leaders of all time.
 From elementary school to high school, you’re taught this guy a lot.
 Maybe it’s because we live in America, or maybe it’s because he’s just that nuts.
 The guy was a great leader.
 The Revolutionary War was a fight against all odds.
 Imagine being a group of ragtag freedom fighters facing up against undeniably one of the strongest empires of all time, and yet somehow you still win the war.
 George Washington set a standard that this country still follows to this day.
-While the guy did a great job at leading, he’s also got to be one of the most glazed men in history.
+I think Washington has always been glazed.
+Ever since he led the revolution, he’s always been talked about.
+In history class, in the government, pretty much everywhere.
+You think of America, you think Washington.
+Nearly 300 years after he’s been dead, he still gets talked about for what he’s done.

 4. Shakespeare